Eli Thompson (Boardwalk Empire)

-Elias "Eli" Thompson is a fictional character in the HBO TV show Boardwalk Empire where he was portrayed by Shea Whigham and Ryan Dinning and Oakes Fegley in flashbacks in Season 5.
+Elias "Eli" Thompson is a fictional character in the HBO TV show Boardwalk Empire where he was portrayed by Shea Whigham and, in flashbacks in season 5, Ryan Dinning and Oakes Fegley.

 He is the younger brother of the protagonist of the series, Nucky Thompson (portrayed by Steve Buscemi).
 Nucky is based on real-life Atlantic City politician Enoch L. Johnson, while Eli is based on his brother and real-life Sheriff of Atlantic City Alfred "Alf" Johnson.

 Fictional biography

 Early life

 Elias "Eli" Thompson was born in Atlantic City, New Jersey in 1877 to Ethan and Elenore Thompson.
 He grew up alongside his older brother Enoch (Nucky) and his younger sister Susan in a poor home.
 Eli had a great relationship with both of his parents and his two siblings, unaware that Ethan was an abusive alcoholic who used to beat Elenore and Nucky whenever he was drunk.

 Susan's death

 In 1884, young Eli first asks Nucky (Nolan Lyons) to help fix his slingshot and then asks what Ethan (Ian Hart) and Elenore (Erin Dilly) are doing and what is happening to Susan.
 Ethan later comes home while Eli and Nucky are eating dinner, and asks them how Nucky's day swimming and catching coins went.
 After Nucky replies he didn't catch any, Ethan tells Eli to go outside.
 After Eli leaves the house, Ethan beats Nucky and warns him to be better next time.

 Later that night, Susan dies of her ongoing tuberculosis.
 The next day, Nucky, Eli, Ethan and Elenore bury her.
 Eli weeps at his sister's death, and tries to comfort his mother and Nucky.
 Eli overhears Ethan talking to Nucky about the Commodore (John Ellison Conlee) visiting the house earlier that day and the idea of giving Susan a proper burial, which he scoffed at.

 After the summer in Atlantic City is over, Eli begins second grade.
 One day, Nucky arrives home to find out that Ethan and Elenore locked the kids out of the house.
 Eli tries to peek in to see what they are doing, but decides to playfight with Nucky instead.
 The two boys then go to the beach and watch seagulls on the waves.
 Nucky tells Eli that he has to be independent now.
 Eli asks why, and Nucky says he has had enough of the rich tourists coming to Atlantic City every summer and making them look poor in comparison.
 Later, the boys go to the Corner Hotel and stay in one of the hotel rooms, which Eli likes.
 The two are later caught by Sheriff Peter Lindsay (Boris McGiver), who feels sorry for them and takes them to his home, where they have a fun and light dinner with him, his wife and their son and daughter.
 After dinner, Sheriff Lindsay takes Nucky and Eli home and tells them to not pull off this stunt again.